-This site presents an analysis of the Vietnamese government's economic policies compared to a list of 34 economic policies as prepared by student Bryan Le with the McKeever Institute of Economic Policy Analysis (MIEPA).
-These studies were written in December of 2016.
-To read the analysis scroll through this site.
+This site presents an analysis of the VietNamese government's economic policies compared to a list of 35 economic policies as prepared by student Lua Chin with the Mike P. McKeever Institute of Economic Policy Analysis (MIEPA).
+This study was written in December of 2019.
+To read the analyses scroll through this site.
 To learn more about the background policies, click here

 To learn more about MIEPA, click here